musejs/v4-validator/README.md

 ## v4-validator
-Handy extensible validator.

-This package is part of the [musejs](https://github.com/musejs) family of components.
+This package is part of the [musejs](https://github.com/musejs) suite of components.

-This validator borrows heavily from Laravel's validator, in that it incorporates every rule present in that validator, and implements similar functionality.
+This validator borrows heavily from Laravel's [validator](http://laravel.com/docs/5.1/validation), in that it incorporates every rule present in that validator, and implements similar functionality.
 This is not, however, a direct port.
 Besides the obvious difference that one is in PHP and the other is in node.js, v4-validator's implementation logic is its own, and adheres to the conventions found in other musejs components.